Tale of two cities: Chicago murder rate spikes, New York falls

-CHICAGO/NEW YORK (Reuters) - In a sharp contrast between two of the nation’s largest cities, Chicago recorded its 499th murder of 2012 on Thursday night while New York reported 414 murders as of Friday even though it has more than three times the population, according to police.
+CHICAGO/NEW YORK, Dec 28 (Reuters) - In a sharp contrast between two of the nation’s largest cities, Chicago recorded its 499th murder of 2012 on Thursday night while New York reported 414 murders as of Friday even though it has more than three times the population, according to police.

 Plagued by gang violence, Chicago surpassed last year’s murder total of 433 in October and is set for the highest rate of homicide since the third largest U.S. city recorded 512 in 2008.
 The number is likely to top 500 on the last weekend of the year.